-We often see campaigns reach their goals thanks almost entirely to effective Facebook fundraising.
-The Chauncy’s Chance campaign is a great example.
+We often see fundraisers reach their goals thanks almost entirely to effective Facebook fundraising.
+The Chauncy’s Chance fundraiser is a great example.
 Before he even started a GoFundMe fundraiser, Matt White wrote a Facebook post about meeting a young man in need named Chauncy, and it went viral.
 With that huge audience already ready to act, Matt’s GoFundMe took off right away and ended up raising more than $300,000.
 For additional tips, check out these social media fundraising ideas.

-Even if you’ve been using Facebook for a long time, you may not know about specific Facebook fundraising methods that can give your campaign a boost.
+Even if you’ve been using Facebook for a long time, you may not know about specific Facebook fundraising methods that can give your fundraiser a boost.
 With over a billion active users, Facebook includes interest groups, organizations, businesses, and more.

 Here is your Facebook Fundraising 101: a comprehensive look at how to use Facebook to help your fundraiser succeed.